bbauska/UC-Davis-JS-Basics/readme.md

   alt="test, alert(distance) = 5." />
 </p>
 <p>We have a variable here, get rid of this Is making variable are conversion.
-I've been assigned it the conversion, which is distance times .609344 and what that will give us is the actual distance converted.
-But it's going to give us a very large number or a number with a lot of numbers after the decimal point potentially.
-And test that you'll see what I mean.
+I&apos;ve been assigned it the conversion, which is distance times .609344 and what that will give us is the actual distance converted.
+But it&apos;s going to give us a very large number or a number with a lot of numbers after the decimal point potentially.
+And test that you&apos;ll see what I mean.
 I put in a five here, I will get 8.04672.
-I don't want all these desperate numbers and they can get even longer than that.
-That's kind of long.
+I don&apos;t want all these desperate numbers and they can get even longer than that.
+That&apos;s kind of long.
 I just want to three decimals.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 608. roundedconversion = math.round (337) ~~~~~~~~~~~~~~~~~~~~~~~~~-->